-The Environmental Protection Agency is accepting comments through Dec.
-27 on a proposed rule that would require persons who intend to manufacture (including import) or process any of 27 chemical substances (click here for full list) for an activity designated as a significant new use by this rule to notify the EPA at least 90 days before commencing that activity.
-The substances at issue are used as or in fluorinated intermediates, absorption agents, UV-curable inks, coating additives, catalysts, photoresists, and photolithography.
+The Environmental Protection Agency is accepting comments through Nov.
+30 on a proposed rule that would require persons who intend to manufacture (including import) or process any of 24 chemical substances (click here for full list) for an activity designated as a significant new use by this rule to notify the EPA at least 90 days before commencing that activity.
+The substances at issue are used as or in fuel, coatings, rubber, asphalt, electrically conductive materials, pesticides, paper treatments, industrial solvents, lubricants, and other goods.

 Under this rule, importing, manufacturing, or processing any of these substances for a significant new use could not be commenced until the EPA has conducted a review of the advance notice, made an appropriate determination, and taken such risk management actions as are required by that determination.